mianbreton/pysco/README.md

 vx = df['vx']
 ```

-Alongside every snapshot file there is an associated ascii information file.
+Alongside every parquet file there is an associated ascii information file.

 The name formatting is `param_theory_ncoarseN_XXXXX.txt`